Aristotle-Metadata-Enterprises/django-garnett/README.md

 ## `Language` vs language

 Django Garnett uses the python `langcodes` to determine more information about the languages being used - including the full name and local name of the language being used.
+This is stored as a `Language` object.

 ## Django Settings options: